Skip to main content

 process.stdin.resume();

 This is crucial - it keeps the Node.js process alive during debugging sessions.
-Without this, the plugin may exit immediately after initialization.
+Without this, NodeMod may exit immediately after initialization.

 Connecting Your Debugger